umijs/umi/docs/plugins/api.md

 ### addHTMLHeadScripts

-在 HTML 头部添加脚本。
+Add a script to the HTML header.

 ### addMiddewares

-添加在 webpack compiler 中间件之后的中间件，返回值格式为 express 中间件。
+Add the middleware after the webpack compiler middleware, and the return value format is express middleware.

 ### addPolyfillImports

-添加补充相关的 import，在整个应用的最前面执行。
+Add supplementary related imports and execute them at the front of the entire application.

 ### addProjectFirstLibraries

-添加以项目依赖为优先的依赖库列表，返回值为 `{ name: string; path: string }`。
+Add a list of dependent libraries with project dependencies as the priority.
+The return value is `{name: string; path: string}`.

-比如：
+such as:

-- `api.addProjectFirstLibraries(() => ({ name: 'antd', path: dirname(require.resolve('antd/package.json')) }))`，然后用户依赖 antd 时，如果项目有依赖 antd，会用项目依赖的 antd，否则用内置的 antd
+- `api.addProjectFirstLibraries(() => ({ name: 'antd', path: dirname(require.resolve('antd/package.json')) }))`, and then when the user depends on antd, if the project has a dependency on antd, the project's dependent antd will be used, otherwise the built-in antd

 ### addRuntimePlugin

-添加运行时插件，返回值格式为表示文件路径的字符串。
+Add a runtime plugin, the return value is a string representing the file path.

 ### addRuntimePluginKey

-添加运行时插件的 key，返回值格式为字符串。
+Add the key of the runtime plugin, and the return value format is string.

-内置的初始值有：
+The built-in initial values ​​are:

 - patchRoutes
 - rootContainer